schlessinger-lab/pyvol/docs/source/development.rst

+.. only:: html

+   .. include:: ../../README.rst

+.. only:: latex

+   .. include:: introduction.rst

 PyVOL Development
 =================

-sphinx-apidoc run with: sphinx-apidoc -o docs/source/ pyvol/

 Package Design
 --------------

 The main PyVOL algorithm is run from identify.py.
 There are two interfaces to this module which prepare user supplied inputs: ``pyvol/pymol_interface.py`` and the commandline entry point in ``pyvol/__main__.py``.
 The PyMOL interface can be accessed directly through the PyMOL prompt or run using the included GUI.
-The commandline entry point is evoked using a configuration file.
+The commandline entry point is evoked using a configuration file.sphinx-apidoc run with: sphinx-apidoc -o docs/source/ pyvol/

 Algorithm Design
 ----------------